ardalis/angular/aio/content/guide/testing.md

       End-to-end tests explore the application _as users experience it_.
-      In e2e testing, one process runs the real application and a second process runs protractor tests that simulate user behavior and assert that the application respond in the browser as expected.
+      In e2e testing, one process runs the real application and a second process runs protractor tests that simulate user behavior and assert that the application responds in the browser as expected.

     </td>